 Otto has a marketing team that manages his social, which is generally just an impersonal regurgitation of corporate-blah, lacking any personal value.
 He doesn’t engage, and his “contribution” is just a quaint part of the corporate culture.
 Kenneth Cole demonstrated the risks of being Auto-Otto a couple years ago during the Arab Spring.
 A careless approach can cause big trouble when companies aren’t engineered to think and react socially.
 Your customers are taking social seriously, and you should too.

 This savvy CEO is listening AND talking; championing his story from within the organization and building loyalty by being real and accessible.
-Peter Aceto at ING Direct Canada is doing a great job of this—fostering a two-way conversation and showing a human face to what could otherwise be a big impersonal financial organization.
+Peter Aceto at Tangerine is doing a great job of this—fostering a two-way conversation and showing a human face to what could otherwise be a big impersonal financial organization.
 There’s a great interview with him on the topic on the Financial Post.

 So, which one are you?

 If you’re not an Engaged Edward, your reluctance to get social is probably due to one of these common concerns/complaints:

 - Lack of understanding: I don’t “get” social media